 Do you suffer from SEID?

-It’s difficult enough to come to terms with an illness that your general practitioner (GP) cannot diagnose, but when you are suffering from something that nobody can explain, it can be frustrating for you and heartbreaking for those you live with.
+It’s difficult enough to come to terms with an illness that your general practitioner (GP) cannot diagnose.
+But it is worse when you are suffering from something that nobody can explain.
+And it can be frustrating for you and heartbreaking for those you live with.
 SEID – officially Systemic Exertion Intolerance Disease – is one of those illnesses.
 What makes it even worse is that its name is completely new.

 Where Did SEID Come From?

 Originally dubbed yuppie flu when it was first identified in the 1980s, SEID has been known as ME/CFS for decades.
 But even this is confusing since myalgic encephalomyelitis (ME) and chronic fatigue syndrome (CFS) are terms that most people maintain are two separate diseases, even though the most common symptoms are similar.